-The future selectivities assumed are those for the areas-as-fleets fisheries, and the catch split between the fisheries is assumed set equal to the allocation to those areas defined in CM 91-05 paragraph 8(i)-(iv), i.e., 15% in the SRZ, 66% for S70, and 19% for N70.
-No allowance is made for potential IUU or other sources of harvest mortality in projections.
+The future selectivities assumed were those for the areas-as-fleets fisheries, and the catch split between the fisheries was assumed set equal to the allocation to those areas defined in CM 91-05 paragraph 8(i)-(iv), i.e., 15% in the SRZ, 66% for S70, and 19% for N70.
+No allowance was made for potential IUU or other sources of harvest mortality in the projections.